 You decide to place a bet of £4 and are dealt the hand 10 – 7, while the dealer’s first card is showing an ace.
 To insurance yourself against a possible blackjack you’re choosing to use the insurance option.
 You therefore place another bet of £2, which is half of your original stake.
 This bet is placed on if the dealer’s second card will show a value of 10, giving the dealer blackjack.

 Should the dealer indeed turn out to have hit 21, you’ll win three times the stake of your insurance bet and lose your original one (provided that you didn’t hit 21 yourself).
 This will result in a win of £6 (£2 insurance bet * 3) and a loss of £6 as well (£2 insurance bet + £4 original bet).
 You would in other words break even for the hand instead of losing £4.

 Should it be that the dealer didn’t turn out to have 21 and busted so that you would win the hand, you would have lost £2 on your insurance bet, but won your original bet of £4.
 Your net profit for the hand would then have been £2, which is £2 less than if you didn’t choose the insurance option.

-The insurance option is portrayed as a way to insurance the hand against a possible blackjack for the dealer, but in reality it’s nothing but a separate bet that is placed on if the dealer’s second card will have a value of 10.
-This side bet will never have any affect on your chances of winning your original bet and as you’ll always have the odds against you on such a bet it’s never a good option to choose.
+The insurance option is portrayed as a way to insure the hand against a possible blackjack for the dealer, but in reality it’s nothing but a separate bet that is placed on if the dealer’s second card will have a value of 10.
+This side bet will never have any effect on your chances of winning your original bet and as you’ll always have the odds against you on such a bet it’s never a good option to choose.
 Let us illustrate this with an example: